eigmax/Ziren/docs/src/introduction/overview.md

 - Hardware Acceleration

   Ziren supports AVX2/512 and GPU acceleration.
-The GPU prover can achieve 5x faster than CPU prover.
+The GPU prover can achieve 30x faster for Core proof, 15x for Aggregation proof and 30x for BN254 Wrapping proof than CPU prover.

 - Integrating Cutting-edge Industry Advancements